 [The following information has been taken from ILO.]

-Sri Lanka’s North Western and North Central provinces are two of the country’s poorest, and were the most severely affected by the recent civil war.
+Sri Lanka’s North Western and North Central provinces are two of the country’s poorest, and were the most severely affected by the civil war.
 Despite a widespread lack of access to markets and business services for owners of small and medium enterprises (SMEs) and a generally un-conducive policy environment, neither of the provinces had been targeted by market development programmes.

 What has been done?
 ILO’s Enterprise for Pro-Poor Growth (Enter-Growth) Project, funded by Sida, sought to tackle obstacles facing SMEs, facilitating system-wide changes in sectors such as fish farming and floriculture.
 Among other things, Enter-Growth provided training to service providers and established the Tropical Floriculture Association, which represents small-scale growers vis-á-vis the government.